hackabull/Same-Page/README.md

 _**Child-Locator**_ See where your children are at any time via their phones.

 _**Sophisticated Wallet**_ Secure money moving options to allow for the actual transfer of money instead of just keeping track of transactions.
 Track expenses by household and have monthly comparison totals stored.

+Created by _Team Hack-A-Bull_, a group of baby hackers from Durham, North Carolina trying to make the world a better place.